LaberLogic/BuildIT/docs/architecture/03_context_and_scope.md

 - Tracking **materials** needed or delivered on sites
 - Sending transactional emails (invitations, password resets, notifications)

-It is used and commissioned by **Fliesen Höhnle GmbH**, a tile and flooring company in Germany.
+It is used and commissioned by **Fliesen Hönle**, a tile and flooring company in Germany.

 ### Primary Users